 Anthropic updates Claude Code to launch autonomous background agents via fork

 Anthropic updated the /fork command in Claude Code, its terminal-based agentic coding tool (AI that autonomously writes and iterates on code), to launch autonomous background agents.
-These sub-agents inherit the exact context of the active session.
-The background agent executes tasks independently and returns results to the main session.
+These sub-agents inherit the exact context of the active session—system prompt, tools, history, and model.
+The background agent executes its task independently and returns the result to the main session.

 Inherited Context